boy receiving by speech therapy by grad student clinician

-As clinicians, we respect the ASD community's values for seeking a large stake in their own treatment path, based on each client / family's needs and preferences.
-As such, individualized care plans are developed to maximize each client’s functioning as aligned with their priorities.
+As clinicians, we respect the autism community's values for seeking a large stake in their own treatment, based on clients' and families' needs and preferences.
+As such, individualized care plans are developed to maximize each client’s skills aligned with their priorities.
 Those supports may include: articulation, phonology, receptive / expressive language, social / interaction skills, play skills, executive functioning skills, augmentative and alternative communication, and literacy/reading comprehension.

 Project ImPACT